 High-level functions enabled by asymmetric cryptography include:

 Cryptography is very computationally intensive.
-NXP products include crypto accelerators to support system latency and bandwidth requirements.
+Our products include crypto accelerators to support system latency and bandwidth requirements.